AutoSpec: Automated Generation of Neural Network Specifications

-Providing formal guarantees for the worst-case performance of learning-augmented systems has received growing interest~\cite{eliyahu2021verifying,wei2023building,wu2022scalable}.
-These methods, however, require human experts to provide the properties to verify, known as \emph{neural network \specs}.
-Each \spec defines the expected model output for a given input space (\S\ref{ss:spec}).

-Specifically, researchers have relied on their domain knowledge and intuition about individual applications to manually create \specs.
-For instance, in adaptive video streaming, where a neural network is employed to determine the bitrate for the next video chunk based on recent network conditions, \citet{eliyahu2021verifying} define a \spec as, ``[if video] chunks were downloaded quickly (more quickly than it takes to play a chunk), the DNN should eventually not choose the worst resolution.''
+Providing formal guarantees for the worst-case performance of learning-augmented systems has recently gained significant attention~\cite{eliyahu2021verifying,wei2023building,wu2022scalable}.
+Current methods, however, rely heavily on human experts to define the properties to verify, known as \emph{neural network \specs}.
+Each \spec specifies the expected model outputs for particular input spaces (\autoref{ss:spec-lang}).
+Traditionally, domain experts manually create these \specs based on intuition and domain knowledge.
+For instance, in adaptive video streaming, where neural networks select bitrates based on network conditions, \citet{eliyahu2021verifying} define a \spec as: ``[if video] chunks are downloaded faster than playback time, the DNN should eventually avoid selecting the lowest resolution.''